achristen/Meteobike/readme.md

 Make sure the GPS does not move *under* the e-Paper.
 Also ensure the GPS and e-Paper do not touch their connectors (which could cause a short-cut).
 You can use tape to tie the cables and GPS in place.

 Well done - you are ready for measurements.

+Now you are ready to install the system on your bike.
+Let's go for a test drive.
 Please test the system as follows:

 - If you can press `Key 4` to exit the program and then reboot
 - If it automatically reboots  measurements if you take power off
 - If it fits your bike
 - Can you see data and GPS while you measure?
+The recording will only start if you have a good GPS connection.
 - It it records properly data by riding around the block.

+Drive for about 15 - 20 minutes, and come back to see if the data has been recorded.

-Also make sure you charge the battery in the end for the group exercise to come.
+Also make sure you charge the battery in the end for the group exercises to come.

 ### Display and analyze the recorded GPS track